cintiapub/cintiapub.github.io-source/source/_posts/fundacao-unimed-geriatria-e-gerontologia.md

 description: This tri-fold brochure is meant to advertise the Geriatrics and Gerontology course.
 category: printed
 date: 2013/10/1
-tags:
-- fundacao unimed
-- tri-fold
-- brochure
 image: https://farm6.staticflickr.com/5641/21242954710_8ab0e7cc7a
+type: Tri-fold
+software:
+- InDesign
 ---